jackyatesaustin/imxscripts/README.md

 The Metadata API is an off-chain storage location for off-chain NFT metadata.
 In this example, we use IPFS, a distributed file system, to host our metadata.
 For example, the "name" of our NFT with Token ID "1" is "Anderssen's Opening" - view this in the filename "1" in generated IPFS link.

 For each NFT that you will create there is a corresponding TokenID.
-This TokenID will be used as a
+This TokenID will be used as a unique identifier.
+When the mint happens, the token ID is taken, the

 ## (Create NFTs) Step 5: Create a Collection
 1. Change your directory to imxscripts (cd ..)